GabrielEdiTz/1-App-React-Native/README.md

 4. **Run on Emulator or Physical Device:**
     - Follow the instructions displayed in the terminal after the initialization to run the application on the emulator or a physical device.

-## Contributions
+## Contributions 👩‍💻👨‍💻

 Contributions are welcome!
-If you find bugs, improvements, or new features you would like to add, feel free to open an issue or submit a pull request.
+If you find bugs, have suggestions for improvements, or want to add new features, please open an issues or submit a pull request.

+Feel free to explore, learn, and contribute to FarmApp.
+Happy coding!

 ---